BlessingOye/BlessingOye/README.txt

 I'm Blessing, your very own go-to Data Analyst.
 I have proficiency in SQL, Excel, Python, Power BI, Tableau and a little knowledge of R.

-I am always willing and ready to learn as well as having a large capacity for mental growth.

 		Font Awesome (fontawesome.io)